-In moderate to severe frontal or near-frontal collisions, even belted occupants can contact the steering wheel or the instrument panel.
-The air bag supplements the protection provided by safety belts.
+In moderate to severe frontal or near-frontal collisions. even belted occupants can contact the steering wheel or the instrument panel.
+Air bags supplement the protection provided by safety belts.
 Air bags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
-But air bags would not help you in many types of collisions, including rollovers, rear impacts and side impacts, primarily because an occupant's motion is not toward the air bag.
+But air bags would not help you in many types of collisions, including rollovers, rear impacts and side impacts, primarily because an occupant's motion is not toward those air bags.
 Air bags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions.